slipshut/CavityNesting/README.md

 # CavityNesting_Analysis

 Analysis scripts for Lipshutz, Hibbins, et al. 2023.
 A brief description of the purpose of each script is outlined here.
+Scripts were run in Python v3 and R v4.

 ## Behavior_Testosterone